 - Previous attempts

 - A history of mental health disorders and barriers to treatment

 - Impulsive or aggressive tendencies and/or mood swings

 - Talking about feeling trapped or being in unbearable pain

 - Recent loss (i.e. death, divorce, separation, job)

 - Health issues or disease

 Again, this is not a complete list of risk factors or warning signs.
 At the very least, having someone that will listen and talk about it goes a long way.
 When in doubt, simply ask the question: Are you thinking about killing yourself?
 Let’s talk.
 First, it may give the person some relief to know that someone else noticed.
 Secondly, by asking the question in a non-judgmental and comfortable way, it helps normalize the thoughts the person is having.
 The person may realize through conversation that what they are feeling isn’t weird, abnormal, or strange.
 Thirdly, it provides the person some time to talk about it and a chance to get the help they need.

 Although the idea of suicides occurring much more during the holidays has proven to be a myth, many people still find themselves feeling down this time of year.
+(Especially so for those struggling with addiction.)
 So, listen intently, because you may be the person who has a chance to make a difference.